-Businesses use numeric data for measuring all aspects of their operations.
+and distribution mix, positioning and creating a Businesses use numeric data for measuring all aspects of their operations.
 Statistics is one of the primary tools for using numeric data.
 This course will focus on three areas: summarizing data, explaining the behavior of data and forecasting the future behavior of data.
 To the extent possible, the class will emphasize performing analysis using computerized statistical and spreadsheet packages.
 Prerequisite: college algebra.

-PBU 435 Investments (3)

-Students will study principles and methods of investing in fixed income, equity and derivative securities in both the domestic and international markets and will evaluate performance of portfolios using various evaluation techniques.
+PBU 435 Investments (3) investing in fixed income, equity and derivative securities in both the domestic and international markets and will evaluate performance of portfolios using various evaluation techniques.